 Scott Adams' book The Joy Of Work includes a section called "You Are Wrong Because," a handy sheet listing various logical fallacies and suggesting the reader make a copy and hand it to a coworker with the fallacy they have committed circled.
 Two of the examples that stand out as examples of this trope are "Amazingly Bad Analogy" ("You can train a dog to fetch a stick.
 Therefore you can train a potato to dance.") and "Total Logical Disconnect" ("I enjoy pasta because my house is made of bricks.")

-"Be very quiet, for it goes without saying", about a cart without visible means of propulsion.
-Or the central plot point that Milo's task to rescue the princesses was impossible, but he was able to succeed because he didn't know that in advance.
+Heck, the central plot point of the story is that Milo's task to rescue the princesses was impossible, but he was able to succeed because he didn't know that in advance.

 In a short Italian story a king once decided to inspect his dungeons.
 He asked the first prisoner about his crime.
 The prisoner pled innocent.
 So did all the other prisoners but one, who confessed to numerous heinous crimes.
 The King ordered he be thrown out of the jail at once, so that he wouldn't besmear the convention of honest people with his presence.